-- The campaign will change the old ways fish processors use in handling fish for marketing centers. - The members will be well equipped to handle fish hygienically in order to produce quality, safe and healthy fish. - The consumers will be abreast with the quality of fish to purchase. - The awareness level of the participants on the new improved oven would be increased for its adoption.
+- 1. The campaign will change the old ways of fish processors in handling fish for marketing centers. - 2.
+Processors will be well-equipped to handle fish in a proper hygienic condition in order to produce quality, safe and healthy fish. - 3.
+Consumers will be well abreast with the quality of fish to purchase - 4.
+The awareness level of the participants on the new improved oven would be increased for its adoption.

-SECTION 2 - CONTENT OF THE REPORT
+SECTION 2 HIGHLIGHTS OF THE MEETING

 In each of the target communities, the campaign started with a float.
-The participants accompanied by brass band music and police escort marched through the principal streets with placards bearing fisheries messages such as, "together we can sustain our fisheries", "let's fish responsibly", "irresponsible fishing destroys our fish", "use the new improved fish smoking oven for improved health and more profit".
+The participants accompanied by brass band music and police escort marched through the principal streets with placards bearing fisheries messages such as, "Together we can sustain our fisheries; Let's fish responsibly; Irresponsible fishing destroys our fish; Use the new improved fish smoking oven for improved health and more profit."
 After the float, all the participants converged at the durbar grounds where the program was officially held.